precisely/rapids/doc/architecture.md

    * partition function - Clojure function associated with an address that implements the partition.
 In practice, this also includes code which pushes and pops frames onto/off of the stack
    * listen - stop execution of a run due to encountering the listen! command with a flow.
 The state of the flow is saved to the stack and can be resumed when an event is received.
    * suspending expression - within a lexical body of code, an expression which represents a point at which execution may pause for an arbitrarily long period of time.
    * stack frame - a Clojure record which contains information required for resuming a flow.
-It contains an address which identifies the next partition function, plus any bindings, and an optional data-key, representing a variable name to which a value will be bound when the computation is resumed in the next partition function.
+It contains an address which identifies the next partition function, plus any bindings, and an optional input-key, representing a variable name to which a value will be bound when the computation is resumed in the next partition function.
    * stack - a FILO queue of stack frames
    * run - a data structure persisted in durable storage which is identified by a unique ID and stores the stack, but can also be used to refer to a sequence of execution involving multiple runlets and the events that trigger them.
    * runlet - the sequence of events following a start! or continue! call during which one or more partition functions are invoked.
 During a runlet, partition functions from multiple flows may be invoked.
 A runlet ends either when the run finishes (when the main flow completes and the stack is empty) or when a suspend signal is generated.